day8/re-frame/docs/EPs/0001-CaptureHandlerMetadata.md

 Ideally, re-frame would be capable of providing tooling with "a complete inventory" of all handlers available within an application, along with useful metadata on these handlers.
-When an event is processed, the audit trail of handlerd involved should be rich with information.
+When an event is processed, the audit trail of handlers involved should be rich with information.

 ## Macro?